go-echarts/go-echarts/README.md

 v1 and v2 are incompatible which means that you cannot upgrade go-echarts from v1 to v2 smoothly.
 But I think it is worth trying that new version.

-Especially, we choose release the `rc` version before a standard release.
+Especially, when there contains mino changes (usually in enhancement), we will release the `rc` version before a standard release.
-The `rc` version may contains little update changes, if you upgrade your projects cross the `rc` versions, maybe need little adjust.
+So, if you upgrade your projects cross the `rc` versions, maybe need little adjust.

 ### ✨ Features